beckn/missions/docs/starter_kit/starter_kit.md

 This process helps in scoping out the necessary functionality, UI, and backend integration requirements to enable an end-to-end transaction on the network.

+> [!NOTE]
-_Refer to the [Outcome Visualization Template](https://docs.google.com/presentation/d/14OLgjGIVQnexu-MvtpY9Y87r1fQOPUOQU_ip1MMWIrw/edit#slide=id.g243ea7a9558_0_218) for detailed guidance._
+> _Refer to the [Outcome Visualization Template](https://docs.google.com/presentation/d/14OLgjGIVQnexu-MvtpY9Y87r1fQOPUOQU_ip1MMWIrw/edit#slide=id.g243ea7a9558_0_218) for detailed guidance.
+>  The doc provided is a sample reference visualisation based on mobility usecase and may not match your usecase and is provided only for understanding purposes, Please create a copy of the document to draft an outcome visualisation for your journey_.

 ### Map Your Journey as per the Role Selected & Outcome Visualization